ajsmth/rn-tools/packages/navigation/readme.md

 When no explicit target is provided:
 - `push/pop/tab` resolve the deepest active stack/tabs node.
 - `dismiss()` resolves the active sheet.
-- `dismissNotification()` resolves the latest non-closing top-lane notification.
+- `notifications.dismiss()` resolves the latest non-closing top-lane notification.

 Hooks are also re-exported for convenience:
 - `useSheetEntry` (from `@rn-tools/sheets`)